We provide ergonomics and safety consulting services to manufacturers, employers, government agencies, and attorneys in the following areas:

 We have provided consultation (including expert testimony) on the listed issues for matters in litigation.

-We have consulted with attorneys from all 50 states.
 References will happily be provided on request.

 A hazard analysis uses one or more system safety techniques to identify hazards associated with the intended use and foreseeable misuse of a product.
 Accident databases are also consulted to identify possible injury modes.
 Once a list of hazards is developed changes in the product design or instructions and warnings to accompany the product are developed to address the identified hazards.